 A lot of us working in an information-intensive environment make note taking a serious job.
 In elementary, we were trained to exactly copy the writings on the board.
 Even without the presence of trending collaboration tools like GoogleDocs, we perfected note taking.
 This was our preparation, a discipline that we can reap later on for the rest of our career lives.

 Companies have also been spending in worthwhile team collaboration techniques like telecommuting.
 This works the same way as working from home although they specifically have remote workplaces close to the main office to ease commuting and make employees more productive.
+Teams can perform their daily tasks across different remote offices by reserving these workspaces via the Bird Office website.
+The effect with remote offices is that they rely heavily on online meetings with which amenities (e.g. internet, food and unique venues) Bird Office can provide.
+As the need for online meetings has come full blown, organized, more traceable documents have also risen up as something critical to teams.
 In today’s hectic world where meetings can happen at any time in any place, note taking like a pro is what modern secretaries should possess.

 Here are a few note taking techniques that I have learned so far in my career as a business analyst: